 The Katharine and Harold Fisher Anxiety Research Fund.

 Over the years, Anxiety UK has supported researchers with a range of research projects by assisting with participant recruitment and collaborating directly on research projects focused on improving treatment and services for people experiencing anxiety, stress and anxiety-based depression.
-Anxiety UK is keen to develop and expand its interest and support for research into such conditions and, in 2015, launched the ‘Katherine and Harold Fisher Anxiety Research Fund’, named after the charity’s founders.
+We are keen to develop and expand our interest and support for research into such conditions and, in 2015, launched the ‘Katherine and Harold Fisher Anxiety Research Fund’, named after the charity’s founders.

 Read more about the research fund here.